CodeNow/astral/README.md

 For more information on how to build migrations, take a look at the source code for the existing migrations in the `migrations/` directory and read the [knex schema documentation](http://knexjs.org/#Schema).

-#### Pull Requests
-Shiva is a foundational piece of our overall architecture.
-If we are unable to provision clusters for our customers, they will not be able to use our service.
-Since it is so important there are a few hard rules on what can and cannot be merged into master.

-Before a pull request can be merged the following conditions must be met (so as to mitigate problems in production):

-1. All new code should follow the task/worker architecture
-2. All functions should be 100% unit tested (including all execution paths)
-3. The project should maintain 100% test coverage
-4. Functional tests should be written for cross-module compatibility
-5. Project should be integration tested locally (`npm run integration`)
-6. Project should be perf and integration tested on production-beta

-Once these steps have been followed, the PR should be merged and master should be deployed on production ASAP.